Why Foreign Buyers Need a Financing Strategy for KL Luxury Property

 Total Buying Costs and the 2026 Foreign Stamp Duty

-Total closing costs for a foreign buyer in 2026 typically fall between 10–13% of the purchase price, comprising the 8% stamp duty, legal fees of 0.5–1.0%, state consent application fees, valuation fees when financing, and bank processing charges.
-On a RM 2,000,000 property — the average entry point for a freehold unit near Exchange 106 or The Exchange TRX Mall — budget RM 200,000–260,000 in closing costs above the purchase price.
-A buyer financing at 60% LTV on a RM 2,000,000 property needs approximately RM 800,000 in equity plus RM 200,000–260,000 in costs — a total cash outlay of roughly RM 1,000,000–1,060,000 at settlement.
-Factor these figures into the acquisition plan from day one.
+Total closing costs for a foreign buyer in 2026 typically run 10 to 13% of the price: the 8% stamp duty, legal fees of 0.5 to 1.0%, state consent application fees, valuation fees when financing, and bank processing charges.
+On an RM 2,000,000 property, the average entry point for a freehold unit near Exchange 106 or The Exchange TRX Mall, budget RM 200,000 to 260,000 in closing costs above the price.
+A buyer financing at 60% LTV on an RM 2,000,000 property needs roughly RM 800,000 in equity plus RM 200,000 to 260,000 in costs, a total cash outlay of about RM 1,000,000 to 1,060,000 at settlement.
+Factor those figures into the plan from day one.

 MM2H and Work Visa Holders: Enhanced Financing Terms